UpperMoon0/PeerTutoringSystem-BE/README.md

     });
     ```

 - **Time Zone Handling**:
   - All date and time values (`StartTime`, `EndTime`, `CreatedAt`, etc.) are stored and processed in **UTC** to ensure consistency.
   - For future extensibility, consider adding a `TimeZone` field to `TutorAvailabilities` or `Users` and using `TimeZoneInfo` for conversions.

+- **Environment Variables**:
+  - The project uses a `.env` file to manage environment-specific variables.
+  - A `.env.template` file is provided in `PeerTutoringSystem.Api/`.
+  - To create your own `.env` file, copy the template:
+    ```bash
+    cp PeerTutoringSystem.Api/.env.template PeerTutoringSystem.Api/.env
+    ```
+  - Then, fill in the required values in the `.env` file.
+  - The following variables are available:
+    - `Firebase__DatabaseURL`: The URL of your Firebase Realtime Database.
+    - `Firebase__BucketName`: Your Firebase Storage bucket name.
+    - `VietQR__ClientId`: Your Client ID for the VietQR API.
+    - `VietQR__ApiKey`: Your API Key for the VietQR API.
+    - `GEMINI_API_KEY`: Your API key for the Gemini AI service.

 ## Running the Application
 1. **Build the solution**: